NLeSC/guide/README.md

 **This Guide is a work in progress**

+Read this book online on GitBook here: https://nlesc.gitbooks.io/guide/content/

+Download this book as a pdf from GitBook here: https://www.gitbook.com/download/pdf/book/nlesc/geospatial-handbook

-Read this book at https://nlesc.gitbooks.io/guide, or view the source and contribute at https://github.com/NLeSC/guide.
+View the source and contribute on GitHub here: https://github.com/NLeSC/guide